 28. Lightwater Valley

 There’s nothing more exciting for the kids than going to a theme park.
 So round up the whole family and head for Lightwater Valley.
-It’s got rides for big kids and small, with everything from traditional bumper cars to an Angry Birds Activity Park and The Ultimate, the UK’s longest rollercoaster, there’s something for everyone.
-You can even nip next door for a spot of shopping.
+It’s got rides for big kids and small, with everything from traditional bumper cars to The Ultimate, Europe’s longest rollercoaster, as well as the Jurassic Golf course and a soft play centre for under 8s – there’s something for everyone.

 Lightwater Valley, North Stainley, Ripon, North Yorkshire HG4 3HT.